zhehaowang/zhehao.me/book-notes/emcpp/it18-22-smart-pointers.md

 // one memory allocation to hold both the object and the control block.
 ```

-There are circumstances where make\_shared and make\_unique cannot be used.
+There are circumstances where `make_shared` and `make_unique` cannot be used.
 First is when deleter is passed in as argument.
-Second is this: make\_unique and make\_shared perfectly forwards to the object's ctor, but do they forwward using parentheses or brackets?
+Second is this: `make_unique` and `make_shared` perfectly forwards to the object's ctor, but do they forwward using parentheses or brackets?
 ```cpp
 auto upv = std::make_unique<std::vector<int>>(10, 20);

 auto spv = std::make_shared<std::vector<int>>(10, 20);
 // Forwards using () or {} makes a difference for vectors!
 ```
-They use parentheses, which means if you want to initialize the object using brackets, you can either use new, or pass an std::initializer\_list:
+They use parentheses, which means if you want to initialize the object using brackets, you can either use `new`, or pass an `std::initializer_list`:
 ```cpp
 // create std::initializer_list
 auto initList = { 10, 20 };